What would you do if you saw someone near you pass out?

 Here are the top five missteps people make when it comes to administering CPR:

 1. Not getting involved: "If a person collapsed in front of you and stopped moving and breathing, you want to help.
 The faster you jump in, the better their chances.
 Every second that goes by, the chance of you reversing their situation decreases.
-Someone should call 911 and someone should start CPR immediately," says Dr. Sampson Davis, an emergency medicine doctor in New Jersey.
+Someone should call 911 and someone should start CPR immediately," said Dr. Sampson Davis, an emergency medicine doctor in New Jersey.

 2. Not calling 911 for help: "People are afraid and the gravity of the situation and the flight or fight response kicks in.
 Do they stay or run for the hills?
 They’re fearful of the moment.
 Not calling 911 is a mistake because you need your first responders there with medication and treatment options."